sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/provisioning-policy-transform.md

 }
 ```

-Lets assume the following values for the given attributes, this would create the temporaryPassword attribute as `johndoe12Rt4e!`.
+If you assume the given attributes have the following values, this transform would create the temporaryPassword attribute as `johndoe12Rt4e!`.

 | Identity Attribute | Value      |
 | ------------------ | ---------- |